iastro-pt/sBART/docs/user_guides/SBART_outputs.rst

 - DRIFT_ERR: Drift uncertainty.
 If not "nan", then it is added in quadrature to the "raw" sBART RVs
 - filename: Filename of this observation
 - frameIDs: ID of the observation inside sBART, only used for debugging / accessing extra information in sBART outputs
+- DLW and DLW_ERR: Implementation of the DLW algorithm, still under testing to understand if it is working as expected

 Data products from the creation of the templates
 ======================================================